-The goal of any tourism homepage is to move visitors down the booking funnel and get them to check out as quickly as possible.
+The goal of any booking homepage is to move visitors down the booking funnel and get them to check out as quickly as possible.
 To do this you need calls-to-action (CTA’s).

 CTA’s are text or buttons that tell visitors the action you want them to take next.
 They act as virtual signposts telling people what to do, where to click, and what to book.

 CTA’s are what convert visitors into customers.

 Some common CTA’s for booking sites include Search, Check Availability, See Listings, and of course Book Now.

 Here are 4 CTA best practices to increase your bookings:

 1. Make it clear what action you want them to take

 CTA’s should be descriptive and action based.
 “Click Here” doesn’t always lead to as many clicks as something like “Start Your Next Adventure.”
 The design of the CTA should be functional and yet unnoticeable.
 Clearly focus on the text, not the design.

 2. Keep your CTA’s consistent

 Your homepage should have one or two logical next steps.
 So you should only have one or two CTA’s.
 Don’t distract visitors with any more than that.
 You can have more than two places where the CTA’s appear but keep your messaging consistent.